philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

   <div class="codepen" data-height="250" data-slug-hash="KzHjc" data-default-tab="result"></div>
 </div>

 The [JavaScript code](https://github.com/twbs/bootstrap/blob/v3.1.1/js/dropdown.js#L141-L142) that is responsible for closing the dropdown menu is listening for click events on the document.
-But since jquery-ujs stops event propagation, that code doesn't get run for those clicks.
+But since jquery-ujs stops event propagation, that code never runs for those clicks.

 The worst part about this bug is that there's absolutely nothing Bootstrap can do to prevent it from happening.
-If you're writing code that deals with the DOM, you're always at the mercy of the other code running on the page.
+If you're writing code that deals with the DOM, you're always at the mercy of whatever other code is running on the page.
 Such is the nature of global variables.

 I'm not trying to pick on jquery-ujs, I just happen to know this problem exists because I [encountered it myself](https://github.com/rails/jquery-ujs/issues/327) and had to work around it.
 In truth, tons of other libraries stop event propagation, including Bootstrap.